How did Zyzz die?

 Did Zyzz die because of steroids?

-Although Zyzz publicly claimed that he never took steroids, this is untrue.
+Although Zyzz publicly claimed that he never took steroids, this was untrue.

 how did zyzz die